biscuit-auth/biscuit/README.md

 ## Goals

-Biscuit is a (in development) authentication token for microservices architectures with the following properties:
+Biscuit is an authentication and authorization token for microservices architectures with the following properties:

 - distributed authorization: any node could validate the token only with public